Tupoutoʻa ʻUlukalala

-Siaosi (George) Manumataongo ʻAlaivahamamaʻo ʻAhoʻeitu Konstantin Tukuʻaho (born 17 September 1985) is the crown prince of Tonga.
+Tupoutoʻa ʻUlukalala (Siaosi Manumataongo ʻAlaivahamamaʻo ʻAhoʻeitu Konstantin Tukuʻaho; born 17 September 1985) is Crown Prince of Tonga.
 Tupoutoʻa ʻUlukalala became heir apparent to the throne in March 2012 upon the accession of his father, Tupou VI, as King of Tonga.

-Education
+Since January 2025, he has served as minister of foreign affairs and minister for His Majesty's Armed Forces.

+Early life and education

-Tukuʻaho was educated at Australian National University, graduating with a Master of Military and Defence Studies in 2018 and a Master of Diplomacy in 2021.
+Tukuʻaho was born on 17 September 1985 in Nukuʻalofa.
+He was educated at Australian National University, graduating with a Master of Military and Defence Studies in 2018 and a Master of Diplomacy in 2021.

-2012 wedding
+Cabinet minister

+On 28 January 2025, Tupoutoʻa was appointed foreign minister and minister for His Majesty's Armed Forces to Prime Minister ʻAisake Eke's cabinet.
+He was the only member of the nobility in the Eke Cabinet.
+Tupoutoʻa was concurrently appointed as a member of parliament by the prime minister along with three other cabinet ministers.

+Personal life

 On 12 July 2012, Crown Prince Tupoutoʻa ʻUlukalala married his double second cousin, Sinaitakala Fakafanua, in a wedding attended by 2,000 people.
 He was 26 years old at the time, while his wife was 25 years old.
 Sinaitakala Fakafanua is 26th in line to the Tongan throne.

 The wedding marked the first marriage of a Tongan crown prince in sixty-five years.
 The ceremony was held at the Centennial Church of the Free Church of Tonga in Nuku'alofa, with more than 2,000 guests, including Samoan and Fijian chiefly families.
-The groom wore morning dress, while the bride wore a long sleeve, lace wedding gown with a veil that reached the floor of the church.
+The groom wore morning dress, while the bride wore a long-sleeved, lace wedding gown with a veil that reached the floor of the church.
 A Maʻutohi ceremony, which celebrates the issuance of a marriage license, was held earlier in the week.